 To specify this information, click the Expenses and revenue icon in the task toolbar.

 By default, the budget charged is the budget of the campaign to which the task is attached.
 It is displayed in the task details.

-For further information about expenses and budgets, see Cost commitment, calculation and charging.
+For more information about expenses and budgets, refer to this section.